-The chapel can be found at the Igreja do Carmo, an 18th century church showcasing Rococo architecture and twin bell towers.
-The chapel itself is morbidly fascinating and the church is beautiful.
+It can be found at Igreja do Carmo, an 18th century church showcasing Rococo architecture and twin bell towers.
+The chapel itself is morbidly fascinating and the church is stunning.

 Paco Episcopal Palace

-The Episcopal Palace is one of the most memorable buildings – a grand white building that remains the official residence of the Bishop.
+The Episcopal Palace is one of the most memorable buildings – a grand white structure that remains the official residence of the Bishop.

 Museu Municipal de Faro

-Faro’s Municipal Museum showcases the history and cultural past of the city, set across three rooms detailing life under Roman rule, then Muslim occupation and finally the Christian conquest in the 16th century with fascinating results.
+Faro’s Municipal Museum showcases the history and cultural past of the city, set across three rooms detailing life under Roman rule, then Muslim occupation and finally Christian conquest in the 16th century.